School: Duke University

 Next up we’ll discuss his athleticism.
 We’ve all collectively agreed that this is the most impressive part of his game.
 The pure leaping ability that this man possesses is unfathomable, it’s shell-shocking.
 And we continue to harp on this, but someone who is 285 lbs should not be capable of doing the things that he’s done.
 Usually, when a player is that heavy given his height, we’d be talking about it in the weaknesses section.
 That’s surely not the case here.
 Zion uses it as his strength.

 When Zion puts all of these different facets of his game together, you notice.
 This particular play shows it all:

 There’s not much to say about this play since the video tells the whole story.
 The athleticism is there.
 The passing is there.
 The talent is there.

-We don’t want to get ahead of ourselves and call him the number one draft pick right now.
-There are still a lot of kinks to work out in his game.
 For one, Zion does not have NBA range yet, we can confidently proclaim that.
 He showed us that he can hit the college three-pointer and while that might not ever become great at the college level, it’ll be serviceable.
 Serviceable is more than good enough given all of his strengths.
 The shot isn’t broke by any means and he seems to have pretty good form.
 Since he is so strong, we’d like to see him raise that ball a little more when he is shooting it and not have it sort of rest on his shoulder before going up for the shot.

 There aren’t many other weaknesses to note in his game.
 The shooting is just something he’ll have to consistently work on.